Chirani-Lavanya/REST-API-using-Node.js-Express/README.md

 # REST API with Node.js + Express + MongoDB

-Includes User Registration/Login (no auth) and CRUD for Product.
+User Registration and Login routes (no authentication )

+Full CRUD operations for a Product model (name, price, quantity)

+Use either MySQL or MongoDB